Please visit the I-205 Managed Lanes Virtual Open House

 Project Goals

-• Reduce congestion and improve travel times
+• Improve travel times

 • Improve regional mobility and freight movement